yblu7/yblu7/README.md

 ## About

-I am Yanbin Lu, currently pursuing an M.S. in Artificial Intelligence at Xidian University.
+I am yblu, currently pursuing an M.S. in Artificial Intelligence at Xidian University.
 Before that, I received my B.S. in Information and Computing Science from Wuhan University of Technology.